Modern Crib Buying Guide: What To Know Before Shopping

 Modern cribs come in two basic sizes: mini and standard.
 Mini cribs typically measure 24” x 38” inside the rails, while standard cribs typically measure 28” x 52” inside the rails.

 You might find cribs with slight variations from these measurements, so always check the fit of your mattress before allowing your baby to sleep there for the first time.
-We’ll examine this more in the Modern Crib Mattresses section.
+We’ll examine this more in the Modern Crib Mattresses section below.

 Mini cribs are ideal if your nursery is tight on space or if your newborn is sharing the room with other siblings.
 The downside of a mini crib is that your baby will outgrow it rather quickly — anywhere from 18 months to 24 months old.